Apple ‘Wonderlust’ Event 2023 Highlights: New 'USB-C-Licious' iPhone 15, Watch Series 9 Unveiled

 The iPhone 15 Pro and Pro Max also get the new A17 Pro chip fabricated on the 3nm process that promises multifold improvement in performance and power efficiency.
 The iPhone 15 and iPhone 15 Plus, however, miss out on the A17 chip and have to settle for last year’s A16 Bionic chip (still very powerful).

-The new ultrawideband 2nd-generation chip can also help find your friends nearby.
+The new ultrawideband 2nd gen chip can also help find your friends nearby.
 Additionally, satellite connectivity can help locate you on the grid when there’s no cellular connection.

 Battery capacities have also been enhanced across the range, with Apple promising up to an extra hour of battery stamina on all the iPhone 15 variants.
 The USB-C port is the biggest change here and, as hinted previously, it is only the Pro iPhones that are getting the faster data transfer and charging speeds.
 The MagSafe wireless charging continues to exist on all the models as standard.

 The most important bit though is the pricing.
-The iPhone 15 starts at INR 79,900 for the base 128GB variant whereas the iPhone 15 Plus commands INR 89,900 for its base 128GB variant.
-The iPhone 15 Pro starts at a price of INR 134,900 for the base 128GB variant while the iPhone 15 Pro Max comes in at a price of INR 159,900 for its base variant, which now has 256GB storage.
+The iPhone 15 starts at HKD 6,899 for the base 128GB variant whereas the iPhone 15 Plus commands HKD 7,649 for its base 128GB variant.
+The iPhone 15 Pro starts at a price of HKD 8,599 for the base 128GB variant while the iPhone 15 Pro Max comes in at a price of HKD 10,199 for its base variant, which now has 256GB storage.

 The iPhone 15 and iPhone 15 Plus will be available in Pink, Yellow, Green, Blue and Black.
 The iPhone 15 Pro and iPhone 15 Pro Max will be available in Black Titanium, White Titanium, Blue Titanium and Natural Titanium.